RedisLabs/redislabs-docs/content/glossary/_index.md

 {{%/definition%}}

 {{%definition "multicast DNS (mDNS)"%}}
-Protocol that resolves hostnames to the IP adressess that do not include a local name server.
+Protocol that resolves hostnames to the IP addresses that do not include a local name server.

 More info: [multicast DNS wikipedia](https://en.wikipedia.org/wiki/Multicast_DNS)
 {{%definition%}}